- Tourist Attractions

 Venue type: Indoor, Outdoor

 Experience Cadbury World’s interactive virtual activities in Purple Planet.
-Kids big and small can play in the chocolate rain, chase creme eggs and even grow their own cocoa tree.
+Kids big and small can play in the chocolate rain, chase Creme eggs and even grow their own cocoa tree.
 The chocolate icing on the cake, however, comes with customising your own molten chocolate dip!
 Feeling full?
-Work it off on the ropes, bridges and slides at the African Adventure play area.
+Work it off on the rope bridges, tunnels and slides at the African Adventure play area.

 - Uncover the story of chocolate

 - Exciting 4D adventure & interactive zones

 - Family events throughout the year

 - Picnics Allowed

 - Baby Changing Available